amrodrig72/-Microtubule_Catastrophe_Notebooks/README.md

 https://s3.amazonaws.com/bebi103.caltech.edu/data/gardner_time_to_catastrophe_dic_tidy.csv

 Usage of this notebook and the micro-cata package requires both of these datasets.

+# Using the notebook
+This notebook contains four folders.

+Data: Where the relevant data is stored.
+This folder should be on the same level as Labeled-Unlabeled, Model-Comparison, and Gamma-ParaEsti folders.

+Labeled-Unlabeled: Contains the notebook where we compare time to catastrophe for labeled and unlabeled tubulin using a ECDF plot.

+Model-Comparison: Contains the notebook where use a predictive ECDF and difference predictive ECDF plot to assess the gamma distribution and two-step model.

+Gamma-ParaEsti: Contains the notebook where we calculate parameter estimates for the gamma distribution model of various concentrations of labeled tubulin.

 # micro-cata
 micro_cata can be found on https://pypi.org/project/micro-cata/0.0.1/ and on https://github.com/amrodrig72/micro_cata